EfronC/4chan-Image-Downloader/README.md

 # Archive-Image-Downloader
-Click a link to download every image in a Archive thread.
+Click a link to download every image in an Archive thread.

 Supported Archives:
 - Fireden
 - Desuarchive
 - Archived.moe
+- Nyafuu

 NOTE: If you have the "Ask where to save each file before downloading" option